Gardens for Good

 Garden Design Ideas for a small space

-Create a sense of isolation in a tiny garden space
+Create a sense of seclusion in the garden

 The home & garden should compliment each other.
 So connecting design elements, from the architecture of the house and the style of its interior, with the garden is key to creating a designed look and feel to your garden.
 This can be done using colours, patterns, plants as well as form or lines and will ensure a successfully designed garden individual and unique to your home.